 Take a few moments to rest between shots, put your pistol down, or fire another shot from a different angle.
 By doing this, you can avoid getting exhausted and letting your muscles lock up.
 Since you won't be worn out by keeping the position for an extended period of time, you'll also achieve better results.

 Credit: A Girl & A Gun Women’s Shooting League

-It is tricky to aim with both eyes, thus you must use your dominant eye.
+It is tricky to aim with both eyes, therefore try use your dominant eye when shooting.
 Your dominant eye gives you a more accurate picture of everything around you.

 4) Trigger Control

 Credit: Warlizard Tactical